meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 because app activity is expected to be tracked using explicit app activity markers (see [CIP-0047](../cip-0047/cip-0047.md)) instead of extra CC transfers.

-In the spirit of improving the usability of Canton Coin, this CIP further proposes to remove the CC fees for creating or renewing `TransferPreapproval` contracts and to have users collect their validator rewards directly instead of indirectly via the validator operator party.
+In the spirit of improving the usability of Canton Coin, this CIP further proposes to have users collect their validator rewards directly instead of indirectly via the validator operator party and to adjust the CC fees for creating or renewing `TransferPreapproval` contracts so that short-lived preapprovals can be created without paying CC fees.

 The motivation is as follows:

-* Removing CC fees for `TransferPreapproval` contracts simplifies user setup.
+* Removing CC fees for creating short-lived `TransferPreapproval` contracts simplifies user setup.
   In particular, it allows users to create a preapproval for receiving CC before they own CC.
-  The traffic cost of setting up a `TransferPreapproval` is significant enough to prevent abuse, so there is no need for an additional CC fee.
+  The traffic cost of setting up a `TransferPreapproval` is significant enough to prevent abuse for TransferPreapprovals that expire in 90 days or less, so there is no need for an additional CC fee.

 * Switching to direct collection of validator rewards simplifies user setup, ensures traffic purchasers